Fieldkit-Print/.github/profile/README.md

 # Fieldkit

-**Physical marketing production — plus the software to keep it moving.**
+**Physical marketing production — we make cool shit**

 Fieldkit is a physical marketing agency built by printers, fabricators, designers, and project managers.
-We help brands bring real-world campaigns to life — quickly, reliably, and beautifully executed.
+We help brands bring real-world campaigns to life!
+We work on everything from small print campaigns to full scale brand build outs.
-From small print runs to full on-site activation buildouts, we take the stress off your plate and deliver work on tight timelines, within budget, and at brand level.

 ---